PM Modi meets NDA Presidential candidate Murmu, says nomination lauded by all | www.lokmattimes.com

 Droupadi Murmu was a national executive member of BJP's ST Morcha from 2013 to 2015 and served as BJP district chief of Mayurbhanj (West) in 2010 and 2013.
 Between 2006 and 2009, she was chief of BJP's ST Morcha in Odisha.
 She was a member of the national executive of BJP ST Morcha from 2002 to 2009.

-Notably, the voting for the next President of India will kick start on July 18 whose counting will take place on July 21.
+The voting for the next President of India will kick start on July 18 while counting will take place on July 21.

 ( With inputs from ANI )